 Use the Succession Path column to track candidates’ intermediate growth through the organization via positions that will prepare them for the critical role.

 Now that you’ve had an opportunity to evaluate your organization’s succession process and succession bench, take some time to review your organizational chart for dependencies or areas of concern.
 Look for areas of high need, such as:

 - roles where the incumbent is eligible or likely to retire

 - positions that experience high rates of turnover

 - individuals that possess knowledge that is needed but not widely known

-Finally, download our Succession Planning Guide to help your company design their own custom succession plan.
+Once you’ve gained buy-in from your senior management team, check out our Succession Planning Guide to help you design your own custom succession plan.